What We Do

 Make an informed decision

 Our volunteers give their time free-of-charge and provide general and specific information along with personal support to people who are facing end-of-life planning and decision-making.
-We provide information, advocacy and support regarding end-of-life choices and options.
+We provide information and support regarding end-of-life choices and options.
 Our goal is to help facilitate choices that reflect the wishes and values of the person living with the disease.
-We believe that if individuals do not have complete information about the pros and cons of various end-of-life options, they will not be able to make an informed decision.
+We believe that if individuals do not have complete information about the pros and cons of various end-of-life options, they will not be able to advocate for themselves and make an informed decision.

 We can help with effective ways to communicate with health care providers, as well as members of their own families who may have difficulty accepting the patient’s end-of-life choices.